matiashf/blockbuster/README.md

 The game uses Qt, the application framework, and Box2D, a constraint based physics engine.
 Building is done with qmake.
 Documentation is generated with Doxygen.
 Testing is performed using the GoogleTest library.
+The game is event-driven and uses Qt events, signals, slots and timers to control execution flow.

 ![Class diagram](classes.png)

 ## Portability

 Although the game was written to be portable, the build system uses some unix-specific Makefile commands to run tests.
-It has only been tested with Ubuntu 14.04 and 14.10.
+It has been tested with Ubuntu 14.04 and 14.10.

 ## Scene, view and items